 It’s easy to take something for granted.
-It’s been years since I first stepped foot inside of Sakaya Kitchen at Midtown.
+It’s been years since I first stepped foot inside of Sakaya Kitchen (

 3401 N Miami Avenue #125) at Midtown.
 Back then, Midtown was not what it is today.
 Chef Richard Hales took a chance on opening in a former seafood spot.

 I remember reading about Sakaya Kitchen and thinking it wasn’t my thing.
 Then someone posted a picture of their burger online.
 On my first visit, I was floored by everything I ate and wrote about it on this very blog.

 I had initially suggested that maybe the Bulgogi Burger needed to be a double.
 On my next visit, I met Chef Hales.
 When I ordered a single Bulgogi Burger, it arrived as a Double.
 Chef Hales would later name it “The Burger Beast” after yours truly.

 Right around this time, the food truck movement exploded in South Florida.
-Chef Hales’ Dim Ssam a Gogo mobile would debut at the very 1st South Florida truck rally that I curated.
-On Dim Ssam a Gogo he created a couple of dishes (Chunk’d Tots and the K-Dog) which are now on the permanent menu at the restaurant.
+Chef Hales’ Dim Ssam, a Gogo mobile, would debut at the very 1st South Florida truck rally that I curated.
+On Dim Ssam a Gogo, he created a couple of dishes (Chunk’d Tots and the K-Dog), which are now on the restaurant’s permanent menu.

 He then went on to open BlackBrick (which is right across from Sakaya Kitchen), Bird & Bone on South Beach, and, most recently, Society BBQ.
 All of which you should check out.